Song Yun: Life

+Song Yun took the Qinghai Route via Xining, past Qinghai Lake and through the Qaidam depression, probably joining the main Southern Silk Route near Shanshan/Loulan.
+The route at the time was under the control of the Tuyuhun (Tibetan: 'Azha) people.

-They seem to have travelled to India along the difficult southern branch of the Silk Routes from Dunhuang to Yutian (Khotan) along the edge of the Taklamakan Desert, to the north of the Congling Mountains, and then, like Fa Xian had done previously, crossed the mountains.
-After passing through Wakhan, they met with the King of the Hephthalites, who had taken over the lands previously controlled by the Yuezhi and had recently conquered Gandhara.
+They seem to have travelled to India along the difficult southern branch of the Silk Routes from Dunhuang to Yutian (Khotan) along the edge of the Taklamakan Desert, to the north of the Congling Mountains, and then crossed the mountains as Faxian had done before them.
+After passing through Wakhan, they met with the king of the Hephthalites, who had taken over the lands previously controlled by the Yuezhi and had recently conquered Gandhara.
 He was apparently on tour at the time near the entrance to the Wakhan Corridor and not at his capital city Badiyan (Bâdhaghìs) which was near modern Herat in western Afghanistan.
 The king, who had control over more than forty kingdoms, prostrated twice and received an Imperial edict from the Northern Wei Dynasty on his knees.

 Song Yun and his companions then travelled through Chitral and met the kings of the Swat Valley or Udyana.

+Works

+Song and one of his companions, Huisheng, both wrote accounts of their journey, but they have since disappeared.
+His work is known as the Itinerary, Travels, or Travel Record of Songyun (t 《宋雲行記》, s 《宋云行记》, Sòngyún Xíngjì).
+Fortunately, much valuable information about their journey has been preserved in Luoyang qielan ji, by Yang Xuanzhi, and in other texts.
+There are some minor discrepancies among the surviving sources as to the exact dates of the journey and the names of the people who made the trip together.